 Care should be taken that standpipe and the sprinkler connections are properly marked because the connections look the same.
 The exact purpose of each Fire Department connection should be shown nearby or on the Fire Department connection itself.
 The New York City Building Code requires Fire Department Connection to be color coded.
-The Fire Department connection caps on an automatic sprinkler system must be painted green. and must have the word "SPRINKLER" in letters 1 inch high and 1/8 inch deep cast in the body or on a nonferrous metal plate secured to the connections used for combination standpipe and sprinkler systems must be painted yellow and the words must read, "COMBINATION STANDPIPE AND SPRINKLER SYSTEMS."
+The Fire Department connection caps on an automatic sprinkler system must be painted green. and must have the word "SPRINKLER" in letters 1 inch high and 1/8 inch deep cast in the body or on a nonferrous metal plate secured to the connections or mounted on the wall in a visible location, except that caps of Fire Department Connections used for combination standpipe and sprinkler systems must be painted yellow and the words must read, "COMBINATION STANDPIPE AND SPRINKLER SYSTEMS."
 The ENTIRE Fire Department connection to non-automatic sprinkler system must be painted silver.
 Local Law 58/2009 requires color coding of fire standpipe and fire sprinkler systems to have the risers, and cross connections to the water supply piping painted red (for sprinklers BC 903.6 and for standpipe BC 905.11).